 Discussions in the chat channel are logged →.

-On the first and third Thursday of every month, at 1800 UTC on Thursdays, we have casual video meetups with no particular agenda.
+On the first and third Friday of every month, at 1700 UTC on Fridays, we have casual video meetups with no particular agenda.
 Feel free to join up!
 We often talk about code changes that we are working on, issues people are having with mlpack, general design direction, and whatever else might be on our mind.
 We use this Zoom room.
 For security, we use a password for the meeting to keep malicious bots out; the password is simple---it's just the name of the library (in all lowercase).

 Blog for mlpack development and updates and blog posts.
 Read More →